 Pediatric cochlear implantation and language outcomes

 Cochlear implants improve the ability of profoundly deaf children to understand speech by allowing a way for sound to be transmitted to the auditory system, despite the lack of a working conduction system in the inner ear.
 It is of clinical and scientific importance to determine how cochlear implants facilitate the development of spoken language skills and where they fail.
-Together with a pediatric cochlear implant team based at Stanford University, Dr. Bortfeld is applying NIRS to track changes in cortical hemodynamics in young children following implantation and how that relates to language development outcomes.
+Together with a pediatric cochlear implant team based at the University of Southern California, Dr. Bortfeld is applying NIRS to track changes in cortical hemodynamics in young children following implantation and how that relates to language development outcomes.

 Integration of audio and visual speech in early infancy

 In addition to the auditory information that is fundamental to language development, infants also use visual speech cues to learn language.
 Recent behavioral research has revealed that infants rely on both the auditory and visual cues to speech in a manner equal to that observed in adults.
 This highlights the important role visual speech plays in supporting preverbal speech processing and subsequent language development.
 Research in the Bortfeld Lab applies both neurophysiological and behavioral techniques to establish how infants integrate multiple sources of perceptual information to make sense of the world around them.

 (from Baart, Vroomen, Shaw, & Bortfeld, Cognition, 2015)

 Functional neuroimaging of the infant brain using near-infrared spectroscopy